cybozu-go/sabakan/README.md

 <!-- go to http://www.plantuml.com/plantuml/ and enter the above URL to edit the diagram. -->

 Sabakan is a versatile network boot server designed for large on-premise data centers.
-Currently, it is made only for [CoreOS Container Linux](https://coreos.com/os/docs/latest/).
+Currently, it is made only for [Flatcar Container Linux](https://www.flatcar-linux.org/).

 **Project Status**: GA (General Availability)